 2. Look for shows to apply to

 I use CallforEntry.org and it is full of listings of places looking for work.
 You can sort it out by state or region or type of work.
 Each of the calls lists the specifics for the work they are looking to admit and often themed shows have suggestions or guidelines.
 It’s what saved me from the post-grad slump.
 This summer, after I finished my honors thesis, I was completely drained.
 This was when I was coming of the exhaustion and simultaneous high that was the #100womenproject and I didn’t know how I could ever top that.
 Well, I saw a listing for a show of works that were all 10x10x10 inches and after creating something that was so massive, scaling back and making something that could fit in my lap seemed so refreshing.
 I had no idea how it was going to go, but I figured it was worth a shot and I applied and was accepted!
 A few days later I was mailing my smallest fiber piece all the way to Tieton, Washington!
 If I had not seen that call, I don’t know how long I would have been lost figuring out what to do next in my artistic life.
+Now I find the prompt for juried shows to be exciting creative challenges and I often come up with ideas I never would have thought of without that prompt.

 3. Get outside